centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-commercial-extensions.md

 Release date: `soon`

-- [NG] Add a multi tab behaviour in the Map editor
+- [NG] Add a multi tab behaviour in the Map editor.
-- Adapt the Widget of Custom Views with new NG model
+- Adapt the Widget of Custom Views with new NG model.
-- Add metric list to MAP output widget
+- Add metric list to MAP output widget.
 - Add step to Jenkins job process to check the rules on the FrontEnd side of the ESLint, Typescript type.
 - Add the display of only the supported shape at the double click on the editor.
-- adjust the release versions (21.10, 22.04, ...) on the centreon-drawio repo
+- adjust the release versions (21.10, 22.04, ...) on the centreon-drawio repo.
-- Change base of centreon-frontend align to the real repo version (on package.json)
+- Change base of centreon-frontend align to the real repo version (on package.json).
-- change modal error to an alert component when server map is not launched
+- change modal error to an alert component when server map is not launched.
 - Change the term "beta program" to "Beta".
-- Creating a map from a container
+- Creating a map from a container.
-- Define and enforce Map naming policy
+- Define and enforce Map naming policy.
 - Display real element size in MAP Editor.
-- Editor shortcuts keyboard
+- Editor shortcuts keyboard.
-- Fetch and Delete more than 25 Maps
+- Fetch and Delete more than 25 Maps.
 - Fix an issue preventing to create MAP with API.
-- Fix graph hiddenLine property
+- Fix graph hiddenLine property.
-- fix issue for allow more than 25 maps to be migrated
+- fix issue for allow more than 25 maps to be migrated.
-- Fix NPE on map without image
+- Fix NPE on map without image.
-- Fix startup on unfound configuration host.
+- Fix startup on unfound configuration host..
-- Fixed an issue that caused the MAP api to return duplicated KPIs
+- Fixed an issue that caused the MAP api to return duplicated KPIs.
-- Fixed linechart properties that could cause it to look different after migrating from Map Legacy to Map Engine
+- Fixed linechart properties that could cause it to look different after migrating from Map Legacy to Map Engine.
-- fixed opacity migration bug for migrated url
+- fixed opacity migration bug for migrated url.
 - Fixed resource default size properties in Map Legay that were different from Map Engine.
 - Fixed resource label not managed properly.
 - Fixed the bug that occurs when trying to modifying the shape of a straight link in editor.
-- Fixed the bug when a blank page is displayed given reaching MAP
+- Fixed the bug when a blank page is displayed given reaching MAP.
 - Fixed the bug when underlying resource id are not present when calling BA endpoint.
-- Give the user the possibility to edit container properties
+- Give the user the possibility to edit container properties.
-- Image listing for containers is available
+- Image listing for containers is available.
-- Migrating Maps from legacy to ng
+- Migrating Maps from legacy to ng.
-- Not possible to configure a pie chart with a Business Activity
+- Not possible to configure a pie chart with a Business Activity.
-- Populate links and gauges Min/Max with service Min/Max
+- Populate links and gauges Min/Max with service Min/Max.
 - Remove size limit for outputs in bdd.
-- Set Privilege to MAP API
+- Set Privilege to MAP API.
-- The search element works well in all modals
+- The search element works well in all modals.
 - Update with the original repo of Drawio.

 ### 21.10.8